 It also requires a willingness to renounce any conviction that having some particular set of beliefs makes one better, wiser, more honest, more realistic, more sophisticated, or more of some other praiseworthy quality than those who have different beliefs.
 Each person’s Awen is unique.
 A method for understanding the cosmos and the spiritual powers that shape it that is perfectly appropriate for one person, may be hopelessly misguided and misguiding for others.
 Thus, a respect for individual differences in belief and practice is mandated by the Rule of Awen.

 Receiving holy orders in the GCC is not a conferral of authority over others in matters of faith and morals, or in any other context, but an acceptance of responsibility for oneself and one’s own life and work.
 The clergy of the GCC are encouraged to teach by example, and to offer advice and instruction in spiritual and other matters to those who may request such services, but it is not their duty to tell other people how to live their lives.

-If, upon reflection, a candidate for holy orders comes to believe that it is essential to his or her Awen to claim religious or moral authority over others as part of the priestly role he or she seeks, he or she will be asked to seek ordination from some other source, or to leave the GCC and pursue another path.
+If, upon reflection, a candidate for holy orders comes to believe that it is essential to their Awen to claim religious or moral authority over others as part of the priestly role they seek, they will be asked to seek ordination from some other source, or to leave the GCC and pursue another path.

 The Hermitage of the Heart